 By Johnny Isakson

-Johnny Isakson represents the 6th District of Georgia in the United States House of Representatives.
-The Georgia Public Policy Foundation is an independent think tank that proposes practical, market-oriented approaches to public policy to improve the lives of Georgians.
+U.S. Sen. Johnny Isakson (R-Ga.), chairman of the Senate Committee on Veterans’ Affairs in the 116th Congress, wrote this commentary for the Georgia Public Policy Foundation.
+The Foundation is an independent, nonprofit, state-focused think tank that proposes market-oriented approaches to public policy to improve the lives of Georgians.
 Nothing written here is to be construed as necessarily reflecting the views of the Georgia Public Policy Foundation or as an attempt to aid or hinder the passage of any bill before the U.S. Congress or the Georgia Legislature.

 © Georgia Public Policy Foundation (June 5, 2019).
 Permission to reprint in whole or in part is hereby granted, provided the author and his affiliations are cited.

 The Georgia Public Policy Foundation is our state’s leading organization promoting government transparency.
 The Secretary of State’s office shares the Foundation’s commitment to transparency and responsible stewardship of taxpayer dollars, which is why our agency was the first in Georgia to publish its budget and spending data on a public transparency website.